-Apple’s Mac mini and MacBook Air To Get New Models Alongside New iPads [Rumor]
+Apple’s Mac Mini And MacBook Air To Get New Models Alongside New iPads [Rumor]

 If you are in the market for a new iPad Pro, wait.
 New ones are going to be announce in a couple of days.
 They will be substantially different from the current ones.
 Besides being ridiculously powerful with new bespoke silicon, it will have greatly reduced bezels with Face ID.

 The Face ID implantation will be better on the new iPad Pro than on the iPhone.
 That is because it will work in both orientations.
 It currently only works in portrait orientation on the iPhone.
-Super sleuth, Guilherme Rambo

-at 9TO5Mac has sniffed out confirmation in the iOS 12.1 code confirming dual orientation.
+Super sleuth, Guilherme Rambo at 9TO5Mac has sniffed out confirmation in the iOS 12.1 code confirming dual orientation.

 MacBook Air